Liveaboard.com

 What to pack

-While you should bring all the usual toiletries and sunscreen and such, don't forget to pack a windbreaker and a sweater or two.
+While you should bring all the usual toiletries and sunscreen, don't forget to pack a windbreaker and a sweater or two.
 Even in the summer, the breeze can be a little chilly if you are out at sea, and a light sweater or windbreaker is the perfect antidote.
-Also, if you plan to take lots of excursions, especially those to archaeological sites, then bringing along a good pair of walking trainers is a must.
+Also, if you plan to take many excursions, especially those to archaeological sites, bringing along a good pair of walking trainers is necessary.

 Often, when the boat is at anchor, you have the opportunity to take a dip in the water.
-Along with your swimwear, bring along your mask and snorkel to fully explore and experience the rich waters of the coast of Italy.
-Also, many religious sites will ask that ladies cover up their shoulders and hair, so make sure to pack a large scarf or shawl in your bag.
+Along with your swimwear, bring your mask and snorkel to fully explore and experience the rich waters of the coast of Italy.
+Also, many religious sites will ask that ladies cover their shoulders and hair, so pack a large scarf or shawl in your bag.

 Travel Insurance